-During this period, the program modified practices in alignment with COVID-19 recommendations from NADCP and the Center for State Courts.
+Throughout this time, the RCTC was without a coordinator to navigate the impact of the pandemic.
+However, the program modified practices in alignment with recommendations from NADCP and the Center for State Courts.
 Court operations, reduced through the Judiciary's Emergency Order, essentially halted court procedures.
 Case flow slowed significantly, which impacted program referrals.
 Program intakes were suspended as Court restrictions on change of pleas were adopted.
 Motions to terminate were suspended due to hearing restrictions.
 Treatment services shifted swiftly to telehealth and phase advancement applications slowed.
 New referrals were connected to service providers and waitlisted for when the Judiciary's Emergency Order was lifted.
 Staffings were held remotely, and remote hearings were reserved for only those who were struggling.
 Probation contacts were modified to support physical distancing guidelines set by the Centers for Disease Control and Prevention (CDC) through non-contact means only.
 Patient service centers for urinary drug testing closed, and new testing protocols funded by the CARES ACT were implemented.
-Immediacy of incentives and sanctions were challenged.
+The immediacy of incentives and sanctions was challenged.
 The focus shifted to therapeutic responses of safety, health, and welfare to wrap participants in services to prevent overdose deaths.

-Overall, the Covid-19 "Stay Home/Stay Safe" Order and the Supreme Court's declared Judicial Emergency significantly impacted the operation of the Chittenden County programs.
-With the stay-at-home order ending in June 2021 and with amendments to Administrative Order 49, case processing began to increase.
+Overall, the Covid-19 "Stay Home/Stay Safe" Order and the Supreme Court's declared Judicial Emergency significantly impacted the operation of the RCTC and further intensified low referrals and high retention.
+Participants who had remained too long in the program prior to the onset of the pandemic continued to be retained during the pandemic to prevent harm as recommended.

+With the hiring of a full-time Program Coordinator in April 2021 and the stay-at-home order ending in June 2021, the RCTC began to strengthen.
+Additional Judicial officer resources were applied, and amendments to Administrative Order 49 allowed for increased case processing.
 Some of the Order's provisions remained in effect until September 6, 2022, when permanent rules or policies went into effect.
-As court operations began to open back up slowly in June 2021, referrals began to flow steadily to the programs and intakes increased.
+As court operations began to open back up slowly in June 2021, referrals remained slow.
+Several team members that left were replaced by new team members.
+Even with these changes, the program continued to restore best practices.
+In July 2022, with the appointment of a new interim States Attorney, referrals began to flow steadily to the program, and intakes to the program increased.
+With renewed stakeholder and community interest, it is anticipated the program will continue to strengthen and provide a resource to alleviate the case backlog due to the pandemic.